zly555/BSPwSVMs/README.md

 ## Example

-This example demonstrates the sparse learning and automated feature selection capabilities of `BSPwSVMs` using a simulation setup from **Example 3 in Zeng and Zhang (2023)**.
-This scenario is specifically designed to test the model's performance with unbalanced classes and highly correlated features ($p \gg n$).
+This example demonstrates the sparse learning and automated feature selection capabilities of the `BSPwSVMs` package using the simulation framework from **Example 3 in Zeng and Zhang (2023)**.
+This scenario specifically evaluates model performance in the presence of **unbalanced classes** and **highly correlated features** where $p \gg n$.

+We compare four distinct algorithms to showcase the advantages of our proposed methods:

+- **$L_2$-wSVMs (Baseline):** The standard weighted SVM with no feature selection capability.
+- **$L_1$-$L_2$ Sparse Learning:** Incorporates Lasso-style penalties for variable selection.
+- **Elastic Net Sparse Learning:** Combines $L_1$ and $L_2$ penalties to handle correlated predictors.
+- **Elastic Net-$L_2$ Sparse Learning:** A specialized hybrid scheme for optimized probability estimation.

+The example tracks four key performance metrics:

+1. **Running Time:** Computational efficiency in high-dimensional spaces.
+2. **EGKL:** Expected Generalized Kullback-Leibler divergence, used as a rigorous measure of class probability estimation accuracy.
+3. **Test Error:** Overall classification accuracy on out-of-sample data.
+4. **Feature Selection:** The model's ability to identify the true informative predictors from the noise.

 ### Install the Required R Library